 This initiative is open to minority ethnic women in Scotland to access tailored employment support, with resources delivered through online events, one-to-one coaching and digital training.

-We’re inviting you, or someone you think could benefit, to register interest as soon as possible, and before Wednesday 27 October.
+We’re inviting you, or someone you think could benefit, to register interest as soon as possible.
 We can then engage personally to learn more about current circumstances and goals for the programme.

 Over the past 5 years, AAI has focussed hard on working with women who face various unique barriers to employment, despite their talent and qualifications.